UPBGE/UPBGE-Docs/source/index.rst

 Welcome to UPBGE's Documentation!
-Here you will find definitions of the available tools and features in UPBGE, step-by-step tutorials to certain tasks and the Python API for game logic programming with detailed information (and examples in some cases).
+Here you will find definitions of the available tools and features in UPBGE, step-by-step tutorials to certain tasks and a lot examples for game logic programming with detailed information.

 `Visit the UPBGE's website <https://upbge.org/>`__ or `contribute to this manual <https://github.com/UPBGE/UPBGE-Docs>`__.